 Jeff van den Eikhof worked closely with artist Jim Jacobson to provide necessary engineering design for his artwork, which is located throughout California.

 Eikhof Design Group prepare plans, specifications, and estimates for the Santos Field ADA Ramp Accessibility Project.
 The project was funded by a Community Development Block Grant (CDBG).
 Eikhof Design Group also provided engineering services throughout the Sports Complex for various other projects that improved ADA accessibility throughout the park.

 As supporters of the arts in San Luis Obispo North County, Eikhof Design Group has teamed up with the Templeton High School Drama Boosters to provide fundraising through cotton candy sales.
 Eikhof Design Group built a cotton candy cart and provides all of the supplies including the canopy, banners, signs, sugars, glow cones, generator, and manpower.
 The cotton candy stand has been seen at the Templeton Fourth of July Celebration, Templeton Founder's Day, Atascadero Colony Days, Atascadero Winter Wonderland, and other locations.
-Some events have generated close to $2,000 in donations within 3 to 5 hours.
+Some events have generated over $3,000 in donations.

 Eikhof Design Group has also donated all of the supplies for a movie night for Parents for Joy, a non-profit group dedicated to creating an all inclusive park in Atascadero for handicap children.
 The movie night included supplying cotton candy, popcorn, movie projector, screen, and speakers.